azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-You can also get this info by
+You can also get this info by:

 ```sh
 aws dynamodb describe-table --table-name messages